bcosenza/patus/tune/README.md

 > export PATH
 ```

-In case of multiple JAva installation, you can check whether you are really using the Oracle JVM with:
+In case of multiple Java installation, you can check whether you are really using the Oracle JVM with:
 ```
 > java -version
 ```